wangby511/System-Design-Architecture-and-Infra/design-doordash.md

 Choose to pick up an order & should be able to know when the order is available for pickup

+Notify the server their locations every a few seconds and shown to the users and restaurants

 (Inform the customer/restaurant of any problems they encounter while executing the order pickup/delivery)

 ## Non-Functional Requirements

 Latency - should be acceptable and not too high.

 Consistency - should be critical on orders.
-But thecconsistency requriement is not high for menu updates (eventual consistency).
+But the consistency requirement is not high for menu updates (eventual consistency).

 Availability - high